markgbeckett/jupiter_ace/mandelbrot/README.md

 Using this representation, we need to remember to rescale the working value after any multiplication.
 Therefore, to compute z(re)^2, we have to compute z(re)*z(re) / 8192.
 For example, in floating point arithmetic, 1.5^2 is 2.25.
 In our integer representation, 1.5 is represented by 12,288 and so 1.5^2 is calculated as 12,288 *12,288 / 8,192 = 18,432 (which is the representation for 2.25).

-Ace Forth has a very useful word `*/`, which multiplies the stack entries 3OS and 2OS and then divides by TOS.
+Ace Forth has a very useful word `*/`, which multiplies the third and second stack entries (3OS and 2OS) and then divides by the top-of-stack entry (TOS).
 The key is that the intermediate value resulting from multiplying 2OS and 3OS is stored in a double-length (32-bit) integer, so we do not risk an overflow.

 Therefore, to square the number on the top of the stack, simply execute `DUP 8192 */`.

 The implementation is based on one provided on the [Rosetta Code website](https://rosettacode.org/wiki/Mandelbrot_set#Forth), ported to work on Ace Forth.
 I have added extensive comments to help others to understand how it works.
 It is quite a complicated implementation, involving lots of stack acrobatics.
 It may take a little perseverence to fully understand what is going on.